Getting a Mortgage When Self Employed

 What is a self-employed mortgage?

 While you may think that there are separate mortgages for people who are employed and those who are self employed, the truth is that the mortgages are exactly the same.
-What differs is the assessment and application process.

 For example, as a self-employed worker, it can be more challenging to pass a lender’s affordability test, especially if your income fluctuates from one month to the next.